mrarejimmyz/Fun_Bot/USER_MANUAL.md

 ./start_bot.sh
 ```

-The bot will begin monitoring the pump.fun platform for new token launches and execute trades according to your configuration.
+The bot will begin monitoring the fun platform for new token launches and execute trades according to your configuration.

 ### Stopping the Bot